 Artist Statement

-I paint on silk, faux suede and cotton velvet - materials associated with luxury fashion and the body - to entice the mammalian desire for softness and the human fascination with glamour.
-Saturating these fabrics with inks and dyes conveys the movement and fluidity of the internal body as well as amorphous feeling and sensation on skin.
-Tensions and rhythm emerge from further layers of inks and frenetic drawing in oil stick, while prismatic colour palettes describe light and depth, potential and energy.
+I paint on silk, faux suede, cotton velvet and aluminium - materials associated with luxury and the body - to entice the mammalian desire for softness and the human fascination with glamour.

 Biography